babel/website/docs/plugin-transform-typescript.md

 Replace the function used when compiling JSX expressions.
 This is so that we know that the import is not a type import, and should not be removed.

+### `jsxPragmaFrag`

+`string`, defaults to `React.Fragment`

+Replace the function used when compiling JSX fragment expressions.
+This is so that we know that the import is not a type import, and should not be removed.

 ### `onlyRemoveTypeImports`

 `boolean`, defaults to `false`